Hartoe/visual-transformer/README.md

 If Unity prompts you to upgrade the project, it is recommended to use the exact editor version specified in ProjectSettings/ProjectVersion.txt to avoid compatibility issues.

 ## Project Structure
-Assets/             Project assets, scripts, scenes, materials, and prefabs Packages/           Unity package dependencies ProjectSettings/    Unity project configuration UserSettings/       Local editor preferences (optional) Open the project in Unity.
+- Assets/             Project assets, scripts, scenes, materials, and prefabs
-Open the desired scene from the Assets folder.
-Press the Play button in the Unity Editor.
+- Packages/           Unity package dependencies
+- ProjectSettings/    Unity project configuration
+- UserSettings/       Local editor preferences (optional)